moble/scri/docs/tutorial_extrapolation.rst

 :meth:`scri.extrapolation.extrapolate`.

 ============================================
-Compressing Extrapolated Waveforms with RPXM
+Compressing Extrapolated Waveforms with RPXMB
 ============================================

 Extrapolated waveforms in the NRAR format (described in the previous section) use an extravagant amount of needless space.
-Instead, a highly compressed HDF5 file can be produced with using ``scri.SpEC.file_io.rotating_paired_xor_multishuffle_bzip2``, referred to as RPXM for short.
+Instead, a highly compressed HDF5 file can be produced with using ``scri.SpEC.file_io.rotating_paired_xor_multishuffle_bzip2``, referred to as RPXMB for short.
 Files can be reduced by anywhere from a factor 6 to a factor of 10, depending on the waveform data.

 This compression can be performed in ``scri``.
-For example, let's say we want to compress an extrapolated file ``rhOverM_Extrapolated_N4.h5`` and output the compressed waveform to the same directory with the name ``rhOverM_Extrapolated_N4_RPXM.h5``.
+For example, let's say we want to compress an extrapolated file ``rhOverM_Extrapolated_N4.h5`` and output the compressed waveform to the same directory with the name ``rhOverM_Extrapolated_N4_RPXMB.h5``.
 This can be done as follows:

 .. code-block:: python

   >>> in_file = scri.SpEC.read_from_h5("path/to/rhOverM_Extrapolated_N4.h5")
   >>> scri.SpEC.file_io.rotating_paired_xor_multishuffle_bzip2.save(
   ...     in_file,
-  ...     "path/to/rhOverM_Extrapolated_N4_RPXM.h5",
+  ...     "path/to/rhOverM_Extrapolated_N4_RPXMB.h5",
   ... )